Dispelling Myths Surrounding Fertility and Women of Color

 Together, we can help to amplify these important conversations in order to improve fertility care for women of color.
 Infertility does not discriminate, and it is our job to create an environment that is inclusive and supportive of all communities.

 Dr. Ilana Ressler is a board-certified OB/GYN and reproductive endocrinologist who joined the Illume Fertility team in 2017.
-Dr. Ressler has a special interest in treating patients with PCOS and advocating for ovarian and breast cancer awareness in the Jewish community through her advocacy work.
+Dr. Ressler has a special interest in treating patients with PCOS and increasing awareness of ovarian and breast cancer in the Jewish community through her advocacy work.